 Beginning units will consist of mastery of the theory and repair procedures for most areas of the automobile with the use of classroom facilitation, instructor demonstration, on-line training and research assignments.
-Students will progress to be provided an environment that closely simulates that of the auto repair industry and will make actual repairs on live vehicles under the supervision of the instructor.
-Students will be eligible to apply for an AYES Internship and study at AHS along with a paid position working with line technicians at local repair shops for their hands-on training.
-Students are required to participate in "professional development activities," and provide their own work shoes and coveralls.
+Opportunity for students to earn industry recognized certification including ASE entry level certifications A-1 to A-8 including MLR.Students will progress to an environment that closely simulates that of the auto repair industry and will make actual repairs on live vehicles while completing ASE educational P-2 & P-3 level tasks under the supervision of the instructor.